Home for the Holidays: The Unexpected Gift

 With big kids in and out for lunch, full of teasing and laughter and then all gone again, and little ones down for a nap–tiny Abigail slept in her portable crib in the pantry and the rest piled on the floor pillows by the tree, lights twinkling above them–Angie settled down to rest among the grownups.

 The big Christmas meal will come soon enough, she thought, deciding not to think about everything that needed doing in order to be ready for a big crowd to eat together.
 Next Saturday was going to be busy with cooking and visiting with all the other relatives as well as a pile of old friends.

 But, now, thanks to Providence’s gracious gift of the blizzard–the gift of a lifetime–she prayed with a grateful heart, "Thank You that we have the kids during this storm."
 Though she faced an uncertain future, she had assurance that all the needed grace would come from on high.

 Adam watched his wife's happy face throughout the afternoon, thankful for the joy they shared.
 Their children watched their father's face, noting the deepening lines around his eyes, each wondering how many more chances like this there would be, each resolving to spend more time together.

-In the afternoon, when they both moved to refresh the coffee maker, Adam quietly eased near to his wife to speak her name softly, "Angie."
+In the afternoon, when one found the other in the kitchen to check the coffee maker, Adam quietly eased over near his wife to speak her name softly, "Angie."

 "What is it Adam?" she asked with wide eyes.

-His smile might have said it all, "Could there've been a better gift than a blizzard?"
+His joyful smile might have said it all, "Could there've been a better gift than a blizzard?"

 Check out the other story titles from this Home for the Holidays series in the links below: